surya00060/GPU-Project-Ford-Fulkerson-Algorithm/README.md

 Serial and parallel versions of the code have been attached along with the files used to test correctness.

-parallel_code_v3.cu code is optimised and gives good speedup compared to v1 and v2.

 ### To Generate Testcases
 g++ generate_test_cases.cpp -std=c++11
 ./a.out > <output_file>